recipe mitosalt

 /mitosalt/meta.yaml

-This mitosalt version can:
+This mitosalt version:

-- download user-selected reference genomes
+- downloads user-selected reference genomes and builds indices

 - `download-mitosalt-db.sh -h [human_genome_url, blank for custom hg19 genome]` - `download-mitosalt-db.sh -m [mouse_genome_url, blank for custom GRCm38.p6 genome]` - `download-mitosalt-db.sh -h [human_genome_url, blank for custom hg19 genome] -m [mouse_genome_url, blank for custom GRCm38.p6 genome]`